Simple Paired Combinatorial Assignment: Abstract

 \section{Abstract}

-Consider a university administrator who must assign students to both courses and dorms and runs (random) serial dictatorship independently in each market.
-While serial dictatorship is efficient for each individual matching problem holding the other fixed, Pareto improvements can be found via students jointly trading their allocated course and dorm.
-To align priorities with students' relative preferences between courses and dorms, we introduce \textit{paired serial dictatorship}: a novel mechanism where students signal relative preferences to influence their priority in each market.
-Any deterministic allocation that arises in equilibrium is Pareto efficient, pointing towards ad-hoc tie-breaking as the key barrier to optimality.
-When students differ only in relative preferences, paired serial dictatorship ex-ante Pareto dominates running random serial dictatorship in each market.
-Such gains are realized despite students never reporting full preferences, a key advantage over other combinatorial allocation mechanisms that scale poorly with problem size.
+Consider a university assigning students to courses and dorms.
+While many mechanisms are available, they each have their own drawbacks.
+Running serial dictatorship once for all goods is highly unfair, but running serial dictatorship separately for each matching problem is inefficient---Pareto improvements can be found via students jointly trading their allocated course and dorm.
+Alternatively, competitive equilibrium from equal incomes scales combinatorially in the number of items, making implementation and preference elicitation difficult.
+This paper considers \textit{paired serial dictatorship}: a novel mechanism where agents signal relative preferences that determine their priority in each market.
+Any deterministic allocation that arises in equilibrium is Pareto efficient and envy-free, highlighting how seemingly innocuous tie-breaking is the key barrier to optimality and fairness.
+When agents differ only in relative preferences, paired serial dictatorship ex-ante Pareto dominates running random serial dictatorship independently in each market.
+Such gains exist even when agents behave simplistically.